AlkenD/starlight/docs/src/content/docs/guides/authoring-content.md

 Asides (also known as “admonitions” or “callouts”) are useful for displaying secondary information alongside a page’s main content.

-Starlight provides a custom Markdown syntax for rendering asides.
+Starstruck provides a custom Markdown syntax for rendering asides.
 Aside blocks are indicated using a pair of triple colons `:::` to wrap your content, and can be of type `note`, `tip`, `caution` or `danger`.

 You can nest any other Markdown content types inside an aside, but asides are best suited to short and concise chunks of content.

 ### Note aside

 :::note
-Starlight is a documentation website toolkit built with [Astro](https://astro.build/).
+Starstruck is a documentation website toolkit built with [Astro](https://astro.build/).
 You can get started with this command:

 ```sh
 npm create astro@latest -- --template starstruck